Detective Charles E. Hefner

 Most Recent Reflection

 NEVER FORGET!
-On behalf of the Ohio Attorneys General Bureau of Criminal Identification & Investigation, we honor the dedicated service and ultimate sacrifice of Detective Charles E. Hefner of the Lima Police Department, Ohio and the additional 56 American Peace Officers who have paid the ultimate sacrifice on this date in history.
+Please join me and honor the dedicated service and ultimate sacrifice of Detective Charles E. Hefner of the Lima Police Department, Ohio and the additional 59 American Peace Officers who have paid the ultimate sacrifice on this date in history.

 Want even more control of your Reflection?
 Create a free ODMP account now for these benefits: